Tarator Sauce

 This post may contain affiliate links.
 Please see our disclosure for more information.

-In this version, I’ve added soy sauce for extra savory taste, and a bit of cayenne pepper or red chili to dial up the flavor.
+In my version, I’ve added soy sauce for extra savory taste, and a bit of red chili to dial up the flavor.

-It takes only 5-10 minutes to make, just as long as it would take to incorporate the ingredients in a blender.
+It takes only 5-10 minutes to make – only as long as it takes to incorporate the ingredients in a blender.

 Drizzle tarator sauce on …